EventSaucePHP/EventSauce/docs/docs/lifecycle.md

 When you persist the events from an aggregate root the following things happen:

 1. Events are pulled from the aggregate root.
-2. The events are wrapped in a `Message` objects.
+2. The events are wrapped in `Message` objects.
 3. The message objects are decorated (optional).
 4. The messages are persisted in the `MessageRepository`.
 5. The messages are dispatched by the `MessageDispatcher`.